 St. Philip’s is a downtown parish that serves members who travel from all over the city of Jacksonville.
 We also have a culturally diverse parish population.
 The membership is primarily mature, and the majority are loyal members who have attended St. Philip’s for many years.
 Our congregation is led by the Vestry which encourages the generous giving of time, talent, and treasure.

 We have taken bold steps to modernize the tracking of talents and gifts that each member possesses.
 We’re also working to maximize their efficiency for the spreading of God’s Kingdom.
-As we recognize these talents, the next pastor will be called on to educate and encourage each member to tithe and participate in continued growth within the parish.

 About 1872, the Rev. Brook G. White, an inspired catalyst, and the Rt.
 Rev. John Freeman Young, Bishop of the Diocese of Florida, organized and established a mission to serve the Black population.
 This mission became St. Philip’s Episcopal Church.
 With donations from the community, property was purchased at the corner of Union and Cedar (now Pearl) Streets, and a small frame church was erected.
 A rectory was also constructed with funds given by the wife of Fr.
 White.